Real Corruption: Mick “Pay and We’ll Talk” Mulvaney | OurFuture.org by People's Action

 Mulvaney is not just a play-for-pay servant of the banker class, although he is clearly that.
 He is an economic extremist whose ideology demands that the poor and middle class be sacrificed on the altar of wealth.
 That’s why he wants to cut Medicare and Social Security, as well as programs to benefit the poor.

 As Budget Director, Mulvaney has continued the ideological bait-and-switch he developed as a Tea Party Congressman and co-founder of the so-called “Freedom Caucus.”
 In Congress, he became known as a “deficit hawk.”

-Mulvaney obsessed over government deficits whenever progressive programs came on the block – despite the growing number of economists who say federal deficits don’t matter, at least in the way most conservative policymakers believe.
+Mulvaney railed against government deficits whenever progressive programs came on the block – despite the growing number of economists who say federal deficits don’t matter, at least in the way most conservative policymakers believe.

 But Mulvaney switched his tune about deficits as soon as the opportunity arose to give money away to the rich.
 “I’m really not interested in how tax reform handles the deficit,” Mulvaney told CNBC.